Because I am happppyyyyy...clap along if you feel like happiness is the truth...

 Taste - it should be fresh, pungent, garlicky and spicy.
 Remember cooking will dilute the spice level.

 Put a wok or large bottomed pan (quicker to cook than in a small one) on medium heat and add in a few tbsp of oil.
-While that’s heating up dice your onions and add them to the pan stirring occasionally till the onion becomes translucent.
+While that's heating dice your onions and add them to the pan stirring occasionally till the onion becomes translucent.
 Add the chicken, sprinkle with red chilli powder and salt and stir fry till the raw look of the chicken is gone.
-Add the green paste, stir to coat the chicken, drop the heat and let it cook (covered) for 10-15 minutes at which point your chicken should be cooked through.
+Add the green paste, stir to coat the chicken, drop the heat and let it cook (covered) for 15-20 minutes.
+Your chicken should be cooked through.

 Crank up the heat and cook, stirring frequently until the oil rises above the green masala - if it is sticking too much then add a little oil.
 Once it is cooked through check for seasoning, garnish with some fresh ginger or fresh chillies - or nothing at all - grab some roti or rice and dig in.